-Pre-BSN Traditional Track students are advised to meet with an academic advisor at the IU Indianapolis Health & Life Sciences Advising Center to help you learn, explore, plan, and transition into Nursing or other health and life sciences fields.
+Pre-BSN Traditional Track students are advised to meet with an academic advisor at the IU Indianapolis Health &

+Life Sciences Advising Center to help you learn, explore, plan, and transition into Nursing or other health and life sciences fields.

-Students may also consult the Counseling and Psychological Services (CAPS) or http://studentaffairs.iupui.edu/health-wellness/counseling-psychology/, or other local agencies for specialized counseling.
+Students may also consult the Counseling and Psychological Services (CAPS) or here, or other local agencies for specialized counseling.